chris-revell/VertexModel/ReadMe.md

 ### VertexModel.jl

-Open Julia REPL at project root directory.
+If running for the first time, open Julia REPL in the directory that contains the VertexModel project directory, not the project directory itself.

-(When running for the first time) Add project to local Julia Dev package list: `using Pkg; Pkg.develop(path="./")`.
+Add the project to local Julia Dev package list: `using Pkg; Pkg.develop(path="./")`.
 This will allow precompilation to be cached.

+Open a Julia REPL at the project root directory.

 Activate environment with `using Pkg; Pkg.activate(".")`.